 Part B is medical insurance that people pay a monthly premium for.
 It helps people pay for doctors' services, outpatient hospital care, and some other medical services that Part A doesn't cover, such as the services of physical and occupational therapists, and some home health care.
 Part B helps pay for these covered services and supplies when they are medically necessary.

 Part D is optional prescription drug coverage for all those who have Medicare.
 Most Part D plans have their own list of which drugs they cover.
-Plans will include both generic and prescription drug coverage.
+Plans will include both generic and premium brand drug coverage.

 Private Insurance Options

-In addition to the options made available through the Affordable Care Act, the following health insurance coverage is available to New Jersey residents.
+In addition to the options noted above, the following health insurance coverage is available to New Jersey residents.

-The Individual Health Coverage (IHC) Program was created to ensure that people without access to employer or government-sponsored healthcare programs could purchase health coverage for themselves and their families from a variety of private carriers.
+The Individual Health Coverage Program ensures that people without access to employer or government-sponsored healthcare programs can purchase health coverage for themselves and their families from private carriers.

 Individuals, regardless of their age or health status, are guaranteed renewable health coverage under standard individual health benefits plans designed by the Individual Health Coverage Program Board.